 The answer?
 Three years.
 You have three years after the date of an accident to file a claim against a negligent defendant.

 Below, our Washington car accident lawyer explains and discuss what you should know about when to file a car accident claim.
 To learn more, contact the Law Offices of Loren Scott Etengoff.

-You Should File a Claim as Soon as Possible
+You Should File a Car Accident Claim as Soon as Possible

 Filing a claim and settling a claim are two different things.
 The earlier you file the claim, the sooner you can get the process started.
 That being said, you may not know the full extent of your injuries until after you have received treatment.

 For instance, those that require physical rehab may not be in a position to understand what damage they will have to live with for the rest of their lives and what can be healed over time.
 That’s important to know.
 You will only get one chance to settle your lawsuit or litigate your claim.
 You want to make sure that you get as much money as you possibly can to cover your medical expenses and lost wages.
 You are also entitled to recover damages for pain and suffering.
 To learn more, contact a Vancouver, WA car accident attorney.

 In this case, filing a claim against an insurance policy is equivalent to initiating a lawsuit against a defendant.
 There are a number of reasons why you want to do this earlier rather than later.
 Those include: